Wasserstein Stability for Persistence Diagrams: Introduction

-In summary, the main contributions of this paper are: \begin{enumerate} \item A cellular $p$-Wasserstein stability theorem, which also provides a simplified proof of bottleneck stability of diagrams for finite complexes. \item We apply the above theorem to produce stability theorems for a number of applications, including grey-scale images, persistent homology transforms, and Vietoris-Rips filtrations.
-As the 2 -Wasserstein distance is widely used in applications, this addresses a significant gap in the applied topology literature. \item We give an algebraic formulation of the $p$-Wasserstein distance and prove stability which applies to pointwise finite dimensional modules with an additional technical condition, \item Upper and lower bounds relating the $p$-Wasserstein distance of diagrams of modules in a short exact sequence, \item Sufficient algebraic conditions which ensure that our algebraic definition yields a psuedo-distance without depending on the structure of persistence modules. \end{enumerate} The paper can be thought of as split into two main parts.
-After introducing the relevant preliminaries, the first part of the paper is focused on results which are immediately relevant for applications in topological data analysis.
-We present a number of examples which illustrate the inherent instabilities in persistence diagrams, followed by general cellular stability theorem.
-We then discuss applications to the important cases of image analysis, persistent homology transforms, Vietoris-Rips filtrations, and other topological summaries.
-The results are focused on explicit bounds for finite cases, which are the main interest in applications.
-The results on Vietoris-Rips filtrations are interesting in their own right with a critical dependence on the underlying geometry.
+In summary, the main contributions of this paper are: \begin{enumerate} \item A cellular $p$-Wasserstein stability theorem for finite complexes. \item The application the above theorem to produce stability theorems for a number of applications, including grey-scale images, persistent homology transforms, and Vietoris-Rips filtrations.
+As the 2 -Wasserstein distance is widely used in applications, this addresses a significant gap in the applied topology literature. \item Discussion of the implications of this $p$-Wasserstein stability for the stability of other representations of persistent homology. \end{enumerate}

-The second part of the paper provides an algebraic perspective on Wasserstein stability.
-This includes a formulation which we show is equivalent to the Wasserstein distance for persistence diagrams but which applies to a wider class of modules.
-The main idea can be thought of the algebriac generalization of the cellular stability proof.
-This section is not required for the applications and so can be skipped by readers more interested in the practical implications of the results.
-Likewise, the algebraically minded reader need not go through the applications of the cellular stability theorem.